thenickygee/vercel-deploy/README.md

 - click: "Skip this and set up a workflow yourself"
 - paste: yml file contents from this repo, or add the file locally and commit it to skip this step
 - commit changes
+- pull the changes to get the file locally

 ## Github Action Env Setup
 - nagivate to "settings" tab from main repo page